• Skip to primary navigation

 • Stock up on ingredients when they are on sale.
 When you see a good price on pork roasts, buy a few extra to stash in the freezer for later.
 You know you’ll use them — especially when you make this pulled pork.
 Stocking up can save you money.

 • Buy spices in bulk.
-I regularly buy larger containers of spices I use frequently, like pepper, sea salt, garlic powder, and chili powder.
+I regularly buy larger containers of spices I use frequently, like pepper, sea salt, garlic powder, and chile powder.
 I store excess dried herbs and ground spices in the freezer if I know it will be awhile before I go through the large container.

 plate of pulled pork tacos, a tamale, and rice and beans.